-Source: Basel Committee on Banking Supervision, Basel III Monitoring Report September 2023 Source: Federal Reserve Bank of St Louis, data extracted 6 December 2023
+Source: Federal Reserve Bank of St Louis, data extracted 6 December 2023

-PCFT's managers repeat their message that, for the most part, the banking sector is well capitalised, as Figure 6 illustrates.
+PCFT's managers repeat their message that, for the most part, the banking sector is well capitalised, as Figure 6 (which shows banks' capital as a percentage of their risk-weighted assets - as defined by the Basel III rules that were introduced after the global financial crisis in 2008) illustrates - the minimum level is 8%.
 The final stage of the Basel reforms - Basel 3.1 - is due to be implemented soon.
 However, there has been considerable pushback against these.
-The feeling is that the extra provisions demanded are overkill, particularly in the US.
+The feeling is that the extra provisions that it demands are overkill, particularly in the US.
 For example, Jamie Dimon, chief executive of JP Morgan Chase, has warned that the US interpretation of the rules would require the bank to hold 30% more capital than an equivalent European bank.
 The beneficiary of this might be the non-bank lending sector.
 However, the managers observe that US legislators appear to be listening to banks' concerns.

-In Asia, Japanese banks have performed well as hopes grow of an end to yield curve control and hence improved interest rate margins for banks.
-The Bank of

-Japan has been easing restrictions gradually, however, and that has kept the yen weak.
+In Asia, Japanese banks have performed well as hopes grow of an end to yield curve control (a policy that seeks to hold down interest rates in the country with the aim of stimulating economic growth and some modest inflation) and hence improved interest rate margins for banks.
+The Bank of Japan has been easing restrictions gradually, however, and that has kept the yen weak.